cyberflamingo/exobrain/yielding.md

 #    "Hello!"
 ```

-The `yield` keyword executes the block (which is way words order are
+The `yield` keyword executes the block (which is why words order above are
 inversed).

 ## Conditional Block